 For more information about how to file a complaint, see the Division’s website at www.dhr.ny.gov .

 *The New York State Human Rights Law covers employers with four or more employees.
 You must file a complaint with the Division within one year of the alleged discriminatory act.
 The law protects domestic violence victims and survivors against employment actions taken on or after July 7, 2009.

 Q: What options do I have to increase safety at work?

 Here are some steps you can take to protect yourself.

-If your employer is aware that you are a domestic violence victim, tell them about the order of protection and ask them to help enforce the order.
+If your employer is aware that you are a domestic violence victim or survivor, tell them about the order of protection and ask them to help enforce the order.
 They could provide information about any violation of the order that occurs at work.

 Workplace safety plan: